lorraine-phill/8-Restaurant-Review-Site-Rails/README.md

 Schlep Reviews Site
 =======================

-Project: Create a restaurant reviews app in Rails that is similar to Yelp
+Project: Create a restaurant reviews app in Rails that is similar to that of Yelp

 Functionality:
 - Create a new restaurant using a form
 - The index page lists all restaurants
 - You can click on a restaurant listing to go that restaurants page and either view or add a review